A Company Benchmark of Packaged First Foods in Southeast Asia

 • In cases where product labels were missing nutrient content information, the products ‘failed’ the thresholds.

-• A product ‘passed’ the CPCF NPM labeling practices assessment if it met all applicable labeling requirements.
+• A product ‘passed’ the CPCF NPM labelling practices assessment if it met all applicable labelling requirements.

-• If a product ‘failed’ any of the applicable labeling requirements, it ‘failed’ the full assessment on labeling practices.
+• If a product ‘failed’ any of the applicable labelling requirements, it ‘failed’ the full assessment on labelling practices.

-• If a product was missing information for one of the applicable labeling practices components, for example product name and ingredient list clarity, it ‘failed’ the labeling requirement.
+• If a product was missing information for one of the applicable labelling practices components, for example product name and ingredient list clarity, it ‘failed’ the labelling requirement.

 Combined assessments of CPCF nutrient composition and labelling practices

-Results of the combined assessment of CPCF nutrient composition and labeling practices
+Results of the combined assessment of CPCF nutrient composition and labelling practices

 None of the companies’ CPCF products ‘passed’ all requirements of the adapted NPM for CPCF.